GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-runtime-caching/index.md

   showing the two requests to the Wikimedia REST API made by the sample app.">
 </figure>

-The first request is from the client but is handled by the service worker.
-The second request is made from the service worker to the network and responds to the client.
+The first request is from the client and is handled by the service worker.
+The second request is made from the service worker to the network in response to the client.
 In the DevTools console, you should see Workbox messages confirming that the __stale-while-revalidate__ strategy was applied: